acousticrobot/tempo-cli/README.md

 All records are rounded to the nearest minute.
 Time records are organized by day, and close out on the day they were started.

 Tempo uses [Chronic](https://github.com/mojombo/chronic) to parse time formats, which adds a lot of convenience functions such as "yesterday at 5:00".
-Chronic does have some limitations and inconsistencies as well.
+Chronic does have some limitations and inconsistencies as well, please see the [https://github.com/mojombo/chronic/issues](list of known issues) if you find problems with time parsing.

 #### No overlapping projects